-St. Mary's, Linton will be going into interregnum from 18 May.
+St. Mary's, Linton has been in interregnum from 18 May.
 For any queries relating to issues after that date, please contact:

 Sue Filby, Administrator - firstname.lastname@example.org